Menu

 with time to ski, play and relax in Sun Valley.

-Educational sessions on Thursday afternoon and Friday through Sunday mornings.
+Educational sessions are on Thursday afternoon and Friday through Sunday mornings.
+Both CME & CE will be offered.
 Preferred room rates are available at the Sun Valley Resort.
-See details below.
+Discounted lift tickets will be available on site.

 Advancing Epilepsy Care: